-- Meet and greet pupils and parents at the start of the day. - Endorse, encourage and support brilliant behaviour wherever possible in the school day and beyond. - Work as part of the senior team rota to support staff in dealing with behaviour when required. - Record and monitor behaviour incidents that are safeguarding flags and review for patterns and trends on a regular basis. - Ensure that all pupils are supported in achieving high standards of behaviour. - Review any referrals, Behaviour Support Plans, or other strategies regarding the behaviour of pupils to ensure that actions are timely and effective. - Use behaviour data, staff and pupil voice and parent feedback to monitor effectiveness of our approach and tailor next steps. - Celebrate our staff and pupils who go above and beyond. - Bring emphasis to 'This is how we do it here' for staff, pupils and parents.
+- Meet and greet pupils and parents at the start of the day. - Endorse, encourage and support brilliant behaviour wherever possible in the school day and beyond. - Work as part of the senior team rota to support staff in dealing with behaviour when required.
+This includes being available throughout lesson time but also being responsible for children who require time with SLT at break and / or lunch because of behavioural incidents or the need for pastoral support. - Record and monitor behaviour incidents that are safeguarding flags and review for patterns and trends on a regular basis. - Ensure that all pupils are supported in achieving high standards of behaviour. - Review any referrals, Behaviour Support Plans, or other strategies regarding the behaviour of pupils to ensure that actions are timely and effective. - Use behaviour data, staff and pupil voice and parent feedback to monitor effectiveness of our approach and tailor next steps. - Celebrate our staff and pupils who go above and beyond. - Bring emphasis to 'This is how we do it here' for staff, pupils and parents.